Example: Space Shooter

 }

-Here LevelComponentStorage is a type sugar to store components that have initialized Msg but not Env.
-See the difference from its definition:
+Here LevelComponentStorage is a type sugar to store components that have initialized Msg but not Runtime or Env:

 type alias ComponentStorage cdata userdata tar msg bdata scenemsg =